 Regular customers in the 1730s and 40s were the Purefoy family of Shalston, Bucks.
 A letter survives from Elizabeth Purefoy dated 11 January 1735 regarding the supply of ‘a glass in a gold frame’.
 The details provided suggest that this was a chimney glass which was still present in the house in 1950.
 It was charged at £3 16s.
 By a letter dated 8 February 1743 an order was sent for ‘a round neat light mahogany folding table with four legs, two of them to draw out and hold up ye ffolds’.
 Henry Purefoy, Elizabeth's son, recorded on 18 July 1749 the receipt of an artist's or architect's table for which £3 10s was paid.
 Of other commissions little is known.
 Two receipts survive written on trade bills and show that a varied trade was carried on.
 Items recorded on them include a ‘tea box’, ‘a Claw table with two tops’, ‘A Round Board’ and a mahogany chest of drawers.

-The second bill dated March 1749/50 indicates he had broadened his supply to also include a 'Choyce of Turkey & Musquet Carpets.
+The second bill dated March 1749/50 also includes a 'Choyce of Turkey & Musquet Carpets.

 Bill from John Belchier at ye Sun to 'Jn Moor Esqr Bought of Jn Belchier March 12 1749/50 Six Rushea Leather Chares £2 5s Filling up a Lolling Chare 8s £2 13s.
-Recd ye Contents in full by ye hands of Mr Charles Moor Jn Belchier' [Heal,28.8], 1750. © The Trustees of the British Museum
+Recd ye Contents in full by ye hands of Mr Charles Moor Jn Belchier', 1750 [Heal,28.8]. © The Trustees of the British Museum

-The relationships between John Belchier and others by the same name are unclear.
-The R. Belchier who signed the bill of 1741 may be Robert Belchier and potentially John's son.
+The relationships between John Belchier and others with the same surname are unclear.
+The R. Belchier who signed the bill of 1741 was presumably a relative, perhaps a son or a grandson, but that is unknown.
 The relationship to Thomas Belchier, a cabinet maker who subscribed to Chippendale’s Director (1754) is also unknown.